Where is Brookline?

 If driving from downtown Pittsburgh, just head through the Liberty Tunnels and up West Liberty Avenue to Brookline Boulevard, or turn left up Pioneer Avenue.
 You can also take the 39-Brookline PAT bus, with stops on Wood Street and Smithfield Street, from town to Brookline Boulevard.
 Another transit alternative is the southern light rail system, with South Bank Station located in East Brookline.

-Brookline is located on Pittsburgh's southern edge, 15 minutes from downtown.
+Brookline is located on Pittsburgh's southern edge, a short fifteen minutes from downtown.
 Over 13,000 people live in Brookline, and many families have been here for generations.
-People stay in Brookline because it offers everything they need.
-Young families move into Brookline because it's a good place to raise children, and they stay to take advantage of the outstanding recreational programs and wide choice of good schools.
+People tend to stay in Brookline because it offers most everything they need.
+Young families move into Brookline because it's a good place to raise children, and they stay to take advantage of the outstanding recreational programs and choice of good schools.
 When the children are grown, Brookline's conveniences and excellent senior citizen facilities keep residents in the community.